atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 ==================

-A Linux native :code:`Makefile` is provided in the :code:`examples/helloworld` directory.
+A Linux native :code:`Makefile` is provided in the :code:`examples/helloworld` directory within the destination location entered in the
+:ref:`vdds_install_examples script <CopyLinuxExamplesToUserFriendlyLocation>`.
 In a terminal, go to that directory and type
 ::

     make